 Couriers and messengers have grown considerably in recent years.
 In the US alone, couriers and messengers generated $139 billion in revenue in 2021.
 While demand is on the rise, the business is having a difficult time keeping couriers.
 Every day, couriers confront daily demands in addition to unpredictable situations, such as delivering to the incorrect address, being blocked from entering a building, or getting a flat tire.
-How well couriers and dispatchers are able to handle these issues can make or break a business.
+How well couriers and dispatchers can handle these issues can make or break a business.
 Reducing the friction that couriers encounter when communicating with dispatch reduces the likelihood that drivers will quit working.
-In spite of any obstacles, deliveries will remain on time if dispatchers can communicate with couriers more efficiently.
+Despite any obstacles, deliveries will remain on time if dispatchers can communicate with couriers more efficiently.

 How Digital Push-to-Talk Technology is Changing the Way Couriers Manage Exceptions